intel/sawr/sawr_master/LAUNCH.md

     ./scripts/teleop.sh

 ## Remote Access

-If you set up remote access via ssh as noted in [INSTALL.md](INSTALL.md), you will be able to launch the above remotely.
+If you set up remote access via ssh as noted in [INSTALL.md](INSTALL.md), you will be able to launch the software stack remotely.
-If you use the -X option when you log in via ssh, even the X11 versions with multiple terminal windows will work---definitely on a remote Linux or OS/X system but even from Windows if you install an X server such as [Xming](http://www.straightrunning.com/XmingNotes/).
+If you use ``ssh -X`` to access the system over the internet, even the X11 versions with multiple terminal windows will work---definitely on a remote Linux or OS/X system but even from Windows if you install an X server such as [Xming](http://www.straightrunning.com/XmingNotes/).